ulvrikironpaw/uwu/uwu/README.md

 7. ShipPin

-    Tracks ships on the map.
+    Tracks ships on the map using the ship icon.
+When ships have a custom name it is displayed.
+When not, the name of the ship is displayed.
 Default is true.

 8. Speedometer